Where to Stay in Kicking Horse?

 Book

-Indulge in this mountain lodge with wooden rooms, each equipped with a private balcony and bathroom.
-Some room categories offer more space, and a few accommodations also have a kitchen.
-The common areas include a welcoming lounge, terrace, and garden, all set against a mountain backdrop.
-Breakfast is included, parking is available on-site, and Wi-Fi is accessible throughout the property.
-You'll also find a sauna and a hot tub to ease you into relaxation after your outdoor adventures.
+Discover this mountain lodge with wood-finished rooms, each with a private balcony and en-suite bathroom.
+Some categories offer more space, and a few units also include a kitchen.
+Shared areas include a cosy lounge, a terrace and a garden, all with the mountains as a backdrop.
+Breakfast is included, parking is available on site, and Wi‑Fi is provided throughout the property.
+There’s also a sauna and a hot tub to round off your days outdoors.

-You'll love the relaxed atmosphere of the place, combining mountain chalet vibes with a convenient location for easy mobility.
-The setting remains peaceful, the rooms are comfortable, and the common areas invite you to slow down a bit.
-It serves as a simple starting point for skiing, hiking, or a few days in the great outdoors, with a true sense of privacy once you return.
+You’ll appreciate the relaxed atmosphere—part mountain chalet, part practical base for getting around easily.
+The setting stays peaceful, the rooms are comfortable, and the shared spaces invite you to slow down a little.
+It’s a straightforward starting point for skiing, hiking or a few days in the fresh air, with a real sense of privacy once you’re back at the lodge.

 1593 Cache Cl, Golden, BC V0A 1H0, Canada